wkumari/draft-kh-dnsop-7706bis/README.md

        };
    };

+Kumari & Hoffman        Expires September 2, 2020              [Page 10]

+Internet-Draft              Root Server Local                 March 2020

 B.2.
 Example Configuration: Unbound 1.8

    Similar to BIND, Unbound starting with version 1.8 can act both as a recursive resolver and an authoritative server.

-Kumari & Hoffman         Expires August 31, 2020               [Page 10]

-Internet-Draft              Root Server Local              February 2020

    auth-zone:
        name: "."